Controversial Police Encounters Fast Facts

 September 22, 2016 - Officer Shelby is charged with felony first-degree manslaughter.
 The criminal complaint against Shelby says her "fear resulted in her unreasonable actions which led her to shooting" Crutcher.
 She is accused of "unlawfully and unnecessarily" shooting Crutcher after he did not comply with her "lawful orders."

-November 29, 2016 - Shelby is ordered to stand trial for first-degree manslaughter.
+November 29, 2016 - Shelby is ordered to stand trial for first-degree manslaughtr.

 April 2, 2017 - During an interview on "60 Minutes," Shelby says race was not a factor in her decision to open fire, and Crutcher "caused" his death when he ignored her commands, reaching into his vehicle to retrieve what she believed was a gun.
 "I saw a threat and I used the force I felt necessary to stop a threat."